VccRobot/fermat3d/README.md

 ## Run

  In Visual Studio, the project is named `fermat3d_bin`.
 Make sure to select this project and hit F5 on Release mode.
 After a while, you should see a window pop up with seperate fermat spirals constructed on a terrain mesh.

+ ### Fixing Runtime Error
+ During the construction of isolines, libigl uses a very small number to detect the duplicated vertices.
+If you receive a run-time error, that means you need to increase this number.
+You can do this by going to 'fermat3d\libigl\include\igl\isolines.cpp' and change the number in line 106.
+On my machine, I changed it to 2.2204e-9.